 Homeowners can support Monarchs by planting native milkweeds in their landscapes.
-There are 21 Florida native milkweed species, three of which are available at Florida native nurseries.
+There are 21 Florida native milkweed species, three of which are often available at Florida native nurseries.

 Butterflyweed (Asclepias tuberosa) is the most widely recognized native milkweed.
 Its showy clusters of bright reddish-orange flowers bloom late spring through fall.
-This native wildflower grows 12 to 15 inches high in a bushy form and has coarse lance- or oval-shaped leaves.
-Because it grows naturally in sandy habitats, it adapts well to dry landscapes.
+It grows 12 to 15 inches high in a bushy form and has coarse lance- or oval-shaped leaves.
+It grows naturally in sandy habitats, and adapts well to dry landscapes.